 Subject 1 experienced several incidents of increased LFTs ranging from Grade 2-3 throughout participation in the study (MM/DD/YY – MM/DD/YY).
 Subject 1 had a baseline diagnosis of diabetes.
 As of MM/DDYY all AEs have resolved.

-How should SAE Narratives be submitted in the Periodic Report?
+How should Serious Adverse Event (SAE) Narratives be submitted in the Periodic Report?

-The SAE Narrative attachment should provide a written narrative for individual serious adverse events (SAEs) experienced since the last periodic report.
+The SAE Narrative attachment should provide a written narrative for individual serious adverse events (SAEs) experienced and should include all SAEs that occurred on study (cumulative).
+A combined file of all SAE Report coversheets/documents containing narratives may be provided instead.
 The details that should be included in the narrative are:

 7. Any procedures performed aimed at either diagnosing or treating the SAE.